nanomsg/nng/docs/ref/migrate/nng1.md

 The error codes `NNG_EAMBIGUOUS` and `NNG_ENOARG` have been removed.

+## Device Socket Ownership

+The [`nng_device`] and [`nng_device_aio`] functions now take ownership of the sockets when the device starts successfully.
+Applications must not use those sockets again, including closing them with [`nng_socket_close`].
+Attempts to use a socket owned by a device fail with `NNG_EBUSY`.

+The device closes the sockets when the device stops.
+If an application needs to stop a device under program control, it should use [`nng_device_aio`], cancel the aio, and wait for it to complete.

 ## AIO Provider API changes

 The API used for providers for asynchronous I/O operations has changed slightly.